NSadat75/ECMWF-tigge-downloader/README.md

     key="YOUR_API_KEY",  # <-- IMPORTANT: Replace with your actual API key email="your.email@example.com"  # <-- IMPORTANT: Replace with your registered email
 )

+Important: Do not share your API key publicly.
+If you are using Git, make sure this file is included in your .gitignore if you add your real key.

 4. Run the Script